LevinJ/SFND_2D_Feature_Tracking/README.md

 A ring buffer is a fixed size buffter that would overwrite old data if buffer capacity is reached.

-In this project, a simplifed version of ring buffer is implemented, in that the buffer only exposes interfaces for adding data, and does not expose interfaces for remove data.
-But this implementation suffice the needs of this project, as we only push new image frame related data to the buffer.
+In this project, a simplifed version of ring buffer is implemented, in that the buffer only exposes interfaces for adding data, and does not expose interfaces for removing data.
+But this implementation suffices the needs of this project, as we only push new image frame related data to the buffer.

-The ring buffer is implemented in the `RingBuffer` class template in RingBuffer.h. it mainly use a head and tail pointer to keep track of where to add data.
+The ring buffer is implemented in the `RingBuffer` class template in RingBuffer.h. it mainly uses a head and tail pointer to keep track of where to add data.
 See RingBuffer.h for implementation details.

 ## Keypoints